-The purpose of this Summary is to help you understand the benefit features offered to you under the Ivy Tech Community College of Indiana Defined Contribution Retirement Plan ("Plan").
+The purpose of this Summary is to help you understand the benefit features offered to you under the Ivy Tech Community College of Indiana 457(b) Deferred Compensation Plan ("Plan").

 Ivy Tech Community College of Indiana ("College") wants to help you save for your retirement.
 The College helps you to build a reserve for retirement by allowing you to contribute part of your Compensation to the Plan on a pre-tax or post-tax basis.
-The College will also make a Nonelective Contribution to the Plan on your behalf.

-Pre-Tax Contributions and Nonelective Contributions and the earnings thereon grow tax-deferred until they are withdrawn from the Plan.
-Roth Contributions are contributed on a post-tax basis, but the earnings thereon grow tax-deferred, and are not taxed when withdrawn from the Plan if certain holding periods are satisfied.
+Pre-Tax Contributions and earnings thereon grow tax-deferred until they are withdrawn from the Plan.
+Roth Contributions are contributed on a post-tax basis, but the earnings thereon grow taxdeferred, and are not taxed when withdrawn from the Plan if certain holding periods are satisfied.

-Your Pre-Tax Contributions, Roth Contributions, Nonelective Contributions, any Rollover Contribution you make to the Plan, and the earnings on these contributions, determine your retirement benefits under the Plan.
+Your Pre-Tax Contributions, Roth Contributions, any Rollover Contribution you make to the Plan, and the earnings on these contributions determine your retirement benefits under the Plan.